-Small Business Loan Programs
+Business Loan Programs

 Legislation was passed effective July 1, 2016, allowing MHF to provide insurance coverage and credit enhancement to loans originated by the Administration or other eligible lenders on business projects that will acquire, operate, construct or rehabilitate businesses located in publicly designated renewal or redevelopment areas.
 This program is governed by Sections 3-203 and 3-206 of the MHF Statute.
-MHF transferred \$1.5 million of the Unallocated Reserve to the General

-Reserve to insure loans under the Small Business Loan Program.
-The first loan insured under this program originated during 2017.
+MHF transferred \$1.5 million of the Unallocated Reserve to the General Reserve to insure loans under the Business Loan Program during 2017.
+These funds, plus an additional